 Comicbook Movies Dont Use Codenames: Most characters don't have them.
 Iron Monger, Abomination, Black Widow, Whiplash, Hawkeye, Red Skull... all of their codenames have been referenced only a few times or not at all.
 The Cosmic Cube is also given the much more scientific-sounding moniker of "The Tesseract".

 Eureka Moment: According to the Building a Cinematic Universe documentary, when Marvel Studios was first created, one of the first meetings featured a discussion of which properties they still had the rights to.
-As they listedoffthepropertiestheycouldn'tuse, they slowly realised they still had the rights to most of the various characters who formed The Avengers.
+As they listedoffthepropertiestheycouldn'tuse at the time, they slowly realised they still had the rights to most of the various characters who formed The Avengers.

-And Phase Two is going to run into this head-on with Quicksilver (if you'll pardon the pun), as his mutant version is going to be in X-Men: Days of Future Past even as Whedon is planning to put his Avengers version in Avengers 2.
-Though in the MCU, Quicksilver and Scarlet Witch will likely be unable to referenced as mutants.
+And Phase Two is going to run into this head-on with Quicksilver (if you'll pardon the pun), as different versions of him are going to be in both X-Men: Days of Future Past and Avengers: Age of Ultron within a year of each other.

 Per interviews given about Agents of S.H.I.E.L.D., it's now confirmed that the MCU cannot use the word "Mutant", so they often use other nomenclature, such as "Gifted", for the mutant-like beings that show up on that show.
 Whether this is because of some sort of written agreement or just an over-abundance of caution about possible legal issues (as mutants and mutation are actual scientific concepts and are more-or-less generic terms) with FOX is unknown.